nzervoudis/personal-os/README.md

 Built with Obsidian + Claude Code.
 Shared because it might work for you too.

-If you want to see it in action, check out this [50' webinar](https://youtu.be/2i_MR16ZoCM) I did recently.
+If you want to see it in action, check out this [50' webinar](https://youtu.be/2i_MR16ZoCM) I did recently:
+<iframe width="1800" height="839" src="https://www.youtube.com/embed/2i_MR16ZoCM" title="Building A Personal OS That Thinks the Way I Do (Claude Code x Obsidian)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ---